LucaCanali/Miscellaneous/Spark_Physics/Spark_Root_data_preparation.md

 More details and examples at the project home page: [PySpark Python datasource for ROOT](https://github.com/cerndb/pyspark-root-datasource)

-## Laurelin
+## 2. Laurelin

+Laurelin is an implementation of a Spark Datasource V2 written in Java.
-Note, when using Laurelin 1.6.0 with Spark 3.x, use Java 8 (Java 11 and Java 17 do not appear to work with that version).
+Note: Laurelin 1.6.0 with Spark 3.x, requires Java 8 (Java 11 and Java 17 do not appear to work with that version).
 Example:

 ```
 export JAVA_HOME=<path to java 8 home>